JasonZayed/ACNN/README.md

 ## Directory Structure

 ```
-acnn-1/
+ACNN-v1.0.0-alpha/
 ├── include/        # Header files
 ├── src/            # C source code files
-├── tests/          # Scripts for testing
 ├── Makefile        # Build instructions
 └── README.md       # You're looking right at me bud
 ```

 ## Building the Project

 Make sure you have either [gcc](https://gcc.gnu.org/), or [Clang](https://clang.llvm.org/) installed.
-Then, move the project to your `$HOME` directory, and once inside the project directory run:
+Then, move the project source code to your `$HOME` directory, and once inside the project directory run:

 ```
 make
 ```

-This will create the build directory at `HOME/build-acnn` with the compiled executable and object files.
+This will create the build directory at `$HOME/build-acnn` with the compiled executable and object files.

 ## Running the Filesystem

 After building, run the filesystem by executing:

 ```
+cd $HOME/build-acnn
-./build-acnn/acnnfs <disk size>
+./run-acnn <disk size>
 ```

 For example:

 ```
+cd $HOME/build-acnn
-./build-acnn/acnnfs 128MB
+./run-acnn 128MB
 ```